The Folly of Man

 Deathroll is a TableTop RPG that not only offers a compelling, complex world to discover, but a unique competitive RPG experience within it.

 As the Game Master, your ability to write adventures will be tested.
 Since Deathroll is competitive, the GM will try their best to kill the player’s Survivor characters in order to defeat them.
 As a result, the GM will not be able to simply throw the most difficult encounters possible at the players that they can imagine.
 Instead, they will have to craft an adventure around a process similar to Character Creation, known as Adventure Creation.
-Although GMs may add all sorts of different dangerous aspects of RPGs to an adventure, things like traps and monsters for example, the degree of their usefulness will come from a GMs clever use of them.
+Although GMs may add all sorts of different dangerous aspects of RPGs to an adventure, things like traps and monsters for example, the degree of their usefulness will come from a GMs clever use of combining several at a time.
 With limited resources, a GM must treat the threats they can use with care.
-Any opportunity a GM misses to try and kill a Survivor get’s the players that much closer to defeating the GM themselves.
+Any opportunity a GM misses to try and kill a Survivor get’s the players that much closer to defeating the GM themselves by means of foiling a concept known as the Grand Scheme.

 How Does a Competitive RPG Even Work?

 This is probably the first question you’re asking yourself after hearing about this game.
 From a design standpoint, this concept of a competitive role-playing game seems to be “missing the point” of what makes table-top RPGs so great.
-I understand your concerns.
-A few core concepts have been established that can be explored to help explain the game (and this competitive concept) further.
+I understand these concerns.

-Essentially, the competitive aspect of Deathroll comes from the degree of difficulty all the players, including the Game Master, must overcome in order to achieve a positive narrative outcome for themselves.
+Essentially, the competitive aspect of Deathroll comes from the degree of difficulty all the players, including the Game Master, must overcome in order to achieve a positive narrative outcome for their characters that represent them in the game.
 That’s where the rolling comes in.
 Every roll in the game is done so between a player and the GM.
-Whomever rolls more “successes” than the opposing player (either the GM or the Survivor player) allows them to drive the narrative in the direction they wish and/or is most favorable for what they want to accomplish in the game world.
+Whomever rolls more “successes” than the opposing player (either the GM or the Survivor player) allows them to drive the story in the direction they wish and/or is most favorable for what they want to accomplish in the game world.
 No action that has significant impact on the story being told goes unanswered.
-No player “rolls against the system” in Deathroll.
-Players roll against each other.
+No player “rolls against the system”.
+In Deathroll, players roll against their enemy, the GM.

 An unfair GM could simply say during any given RPG, “while walking down the road an enormous dragon appears… good luck.”
 In Deathroll, this is possible, but only because the GM “earned” the right to do so.

 Based on how well developed the Archvillain is after Character Creation, the GM will have access to even more options and increased dangers to employ.
-It is the ultimate goal for the Survivor players to foil this Archvillain’s Grand Scheme (a devious plot behind every adventure) and vanquish the Archvillain.
-For killing the Archvillain is the same as killing a Survivor character, that is, the players will then have defeated their opposition; the GM.
+It is the ultimate goal for the Survivor players to foil this Archvillain’s Grand Scheme (a devious plot the GM devices and executes through the use of the Archvillain).
+Killing the Archvillain however, is the same as killing a Survivor character.
+That is, the players will then have defeated their opposition, the GM.
+This will end Adventures on the spot.

 Just as the GM will needs to manage their resources to ensure victory over the player’s Survivors, the Survivor players will also have to manage their characters, who may not have turned out exactly as they had hoped.
-Although players do have options to choose from when creating their Survivors initially, there is a large portion of Character Creation that is uncertain and could result in the character’s death.
-Conversely, you may actually want to kill your Survivor character if you fail to make them worthy adventurers.
-During this time your character may receive Quirks (things like a Missing Limb or an Addiction) that would make playing this character more difficult.
-Although a player has the option to try and kill off their character during this time, in hopes of making a better character, more often than not, the player will eventually end up with a character that will challenge their ability to survive; ramping up the difficulty of the game before the first adventure even starts.
+Although players do have options to choose from when creating their Survivors initially, there is a large portion of Character Creation that is uncertain and could result in the character’s death during the process.
+Conversely, you may actually want to kill your Survivor character if you fail to make them worthy adventurers, starting Character Creation over again with a “fresh body”.